-Focusing on the analysis of core-loss EELS ionization edges, we calculate the atomic structure within the relaxed DHF framework, using the ab initio, high-accuracy atomic structure software \texttt{AMBiT} \cite{ambit}.
-Hence, we employ the full non-local exchange interaction in the self-consistent solution.
+Focusing on the analysis of core-loss EELS ionization edges, we calculate the atomic structure within the relaxed DHF framework, using the {\it ab initio}, high-accuracy atomic structure software \texttt{AMBIT} \cite{ambit}.
+Hence, we employ the full nonlocal exchange interaction in the self-consistent solution.
 The final atomic state following an inner-shell ionization is computed self-consistently by explicitly including the core hole, which induces the relaxation of the atomic core.
 We emphasize the equivalence of the self-consistent relaxed final state to the time-forward diagrams in RPAE, by a perturbative expansion of the final state in terms of the core-hole potential.
-We analyze in detail how the ionization differential cross section shape depends on the presence of the core hole and how it compares to the frozen core and $Z+1$ approximations.
+We analyze in detail how the ionization differential cross-section shape depends on the presence of the core hole and how it compares to the frozen core and $Z+1$ approximations.
 A final state with a decayed core hole is also considered in our quantitative comparison of different final-state approaches.

-EELS is also utilized for the study of the excitation spectra of transition metal and rare earth elements \cite{GROOT200531}.
+EELS is also utilized for the study of the excitation spectra of transition metal and rare-earth elements \cite{GROOT200531}.
 The excitonic spectrum of these elements reveals information about their oxidation state and the electronic structure of the valence band.
-We calculate the total excitation and differential ionization cross section for scandium L and dysprosium M edges, using crystal field multiplet theory \cite{PhysRevB.32.5107, PhysRevB.41.928}.
-The inclusion of the core hole in the final state Hamiltonian of the system is known to be important to the spectral shape \cite{ PhysRevB.41.928}.
+We calculate the total excitation and differential ionization cross section for scandium $L$ and dysprosium $M$ edges, using crystal-field multiplet theory \cite{PhysRevB.32.5107, PhysRevB.41.928}.
+The inclusion of the core hole in the final-state Hamiltonian of the system is known to be important to the spectral shape \cite{ PhysRevB.41.928}.